Bridge Integrated Primary School

 Internet Safety Information

 In Bridge Integrated Primary all parents and children have been asked to read and sign an Acceptable Use of the Internet agreement.
-This is to promote e-safety in school.
+This is to promote online-safety in school.

 Here are few helpful tips: